-Instrument Approach Minima
+• Instrument Approach Minima

-Applicants will be required to give details of the operating minima to be observed throughout including minima for the instrument approaches, i.e. DA/H or MDA/H, circling minima, and MSA or SA.
+Applicants will be required to give details of the operating minima to be observed throughout including minima for the instrument approaches, i.e. DA/H, MDA/H, circling minima, RVR/visibility minima and MSA.
 For non-precision approaches the applicant will be expected to fly a continuous descent final approach (CDFA) technique in accordance with the published procedures and, where applicable, the ATO operations manual.

-The Profile
+• The Profile